jperez3/taccoform-blog/hugo/content/posts/TFG_P5.md

 To keep things organized and separate for this demo, we'll add a new 1Password vault.
 This will make it easier to clean up later.

-1. Create a new `taccoform-dmeo` vault by running: `op vault create taccoform-demo`
+1. Create a new `taccoform-demo` vault by running: `op vault create taccoform-demo`

 ```bash
 $ op vault create taccoform-demo